futuresystems/big-data-stack/README.md

 See the `examples` directory:

-- `nist_finterprint`: fingerprint analysis using Spark with results pushed to HBase
+- `nist_fingerprint`: fingerprint analysis using Spark with results pushed to HBase

 # License